Remote Planning with a UDL Lens

 If you have any ideas about how to make this flowchart more relevant, authentic, and meaningful, don’t hesitate to reach out and inspire us!
 As my bestie George Couros always says, “The smartest person in the room… is the room.”

-Download it, print it, share it, comment below, tweet me @katienovakudl.
+Download it, print it, share it, and tweet me @katienovakudl.